leonardocbrand/leonardocbrand/README.md

 I have a degree in Civil Engineering and worked for about 3 years with civil construction.
 Now I'm focusing on the technology area in order to pursue a fullstack web developer career.

 ## More about me
-👩‍💻 Currently taking a Fullstack Web Developer course at Trybe!
+👩‍💻 Currently working as Backend Developer course at devOZ!

 ## Skills